Meeting Time: August 22, 2023 at 5:00pm PDT

 • Default_avatar

-Kristina Rogers about 1 year ago
+Kristina Rogers over 1 year ago

 I support safe streets and safe routes.
 You can't believe in climate change issues without providing safe, clean streets for everyone.
 This also include clearing storm drains and rivers from filth and needles that are toxic to all living things.
 Keep our tree canopy and increase it.
 Consider the mental health impacts to "stack and pack" housing with no outdoor spaces or parking for safe streets.
 Children need safe places to play and people need fresh air and space to take a break from time to time.
 We are a city of abundance, not scarcity.
 Please relfect that in how our city operates.